cmu-sei/greybox/README.md

 ## Design ##
 GreyBox relies heavily on TopGen (an application service simulator), and on the CORE container-based network simulator.
-In essence GreyBox provides an elaborate network topology configuratin to be simulated by CORE, with application services to be provide by TopGen.
+In essence GreyBox provides an elaborate network topology configuration to be simulated by CORE, with application services to be provide by TopGen.
 You are encouraged to read the documentation for both TopGen (included with the package), and for CORE (at http://downloads.pf.itd.nrl.navy.mil/docs/core/core-html/).